hantsy/jakartaee10-sandbox/docs/rest/multipart.md

 Both Jersey and Resteasy have their own Multipart implementations.
 In Jakarta REST 3.1, it finally brings the standardized Multipart APIs support.

-Follow the steps in [Jakarta Persistence - Jakarta EE](./jpa/jakartaee.md) and create a simple Jakarta EE project.
+Follow the steps in [Jakarta Persistence - Jakarta EE](../jpa/jakartaee.md) and create a simple Jakarta EE project.

-Firstly let's a simple Jaxrs resource to consume Multipart request and produce Multipart response.
+Firstly let's a simple Jakarta REST resource to consume Multipart request and produce Multipart response.

 ```java
 @Path("multiparts")